Hierarchical modeling for an industrial implementation of a Digital Twin for electrical drives: Electrical (Electromagnetic) simulation

-To summarize, in the simulation of electrical rotating machines, the following assumptions are generally used: \begin{itemize} \item Linear materials are assumed to obtain the linear relations in equations \eqref{eq:ElecQuant} and \eqref{eq:MagQuant} that include polarization and magnetization microscopic effects. \item When considering only electromagnetic simulations, the mechanical effects such as velocity-dependent effects and deformation are neglected. \item If all considered inputs are sinusoidal with the same frequency then one can simplify the computation of the current density and total current in \eqref{eq:Eddy2} and \eqref{eq:TotalI}. \end{itemize}
+To summarize, in the simulation of electrical rotating machines, the following assumptions are generally used: \begin{itemize} \item Linear materials are assumed to obtain the linear relations in equations \eqref{eq:ElecQuant} and \eqref{eq:MagQuant} that include polarization and magnetization microscopic effects. \item When considering only electromagnetic simulations, the mechanical effects such as velocity-dependent effects and deformation are neglected. \end{itemize}